yiwenzcmu/MLIP_Lab7/README.md

 - [ ] Deploy the MLFlow model as a docker container.
 Show TA the console output of running `./test_inference.sh`.

 ## Environment Setup
 In this step, we create a virtual environment, install MLFlow, and set up a tracking server.
 To begin this section, please clone [Lab7 repo](https://github.com/JayYu0116/MLIP_Lab7) to your machine.
 Run `cd MLIP_Lab7` to enter into the work directory.
-Now let us move on to the virtual environment set up.
+Then we begin the virtual environment setup"
 ### Setup Virtual Environment
 1. Run:
    ```bash